ozlemsalehi/cmpe150/Lab/Lab11/README.md

 |---INPUT---|---OUTPUT---|
 |-----------|------------|
 |4 5 <br> 1 3 5 8 <br> 2 3 4 5 6 | 1 2 3 3 4 5 5 6 8|

+#### P2) Binary search

+Suppose we have a sorted array with size N. Write a function that finds a given number in this array, and returns the index of its location.
+If the number is not found, your function should return -1.
+Perform search by using binary search algorithm.